HackYourFuture/Assignments/README.md

 >
 > `git config --global core.autocrlf false`
 >
 > This will ensure that the line endings for text files are compatible with those used on MacOS and Linux-based computers.
-It is also a prerequisite for the correct functioning of this repository.

 1. Fork the `HackYourAssignment/Assignments-CohortXX` repository to your own GitHub account.
 2. Clone the fork to your local computer.